FUNGI-NL/FUNGI-NL.github.io/README.md

 ## About FUNGI-NL

-FUNGI(FAIR, Users, Networks, Genomics, Infrastructure)-NL is a national initiative that connects fungal research, data, software, and training into a single, FAIR-compliant ecosystem.
+FUNGI(FAIR, Users, Networks, Genomics, Infrastructure)-NL is an initiative that connects fungal research, data, software, and training into a single, FAIR-compliant ecosystem in the Netherlands.
 As fungal datasets, tools, and expertise rapidly expand across institutions, FUNGI-NL provides the structure needed to make them accessible, interoperable, and reusable.

 By integrating curated fungal data, open and well-documented software, targeted training, and a strong research network, FUNGI-NL supports reproducible science and collaboration across disciplines.
 The platform builds on existing expertise and infrastructures in the Netherlands and aligns with national and international initiatives in open science and data stewardship.